Gymwell19/adventure.oop/README.md

 This project, "Natural Savagery," which is adventure.py is not my original work.
 It is adapted from the code and design of the original author from Project_1.
 Full credit and recognition go to the creator for the concept, structure, and initial implementation.

-Inheterince i have some like game logic it contain all the class inside
+Inheterince i have some like game logic it contain all the class inside then the logic inside the main

 Encapsulation i dont have that. i dont have any restriction or security that set in the code